People

 What's in a Name?

-• Project To Do List
+Project To Do List

 • Virtual Departments

 Before modeling an entire building, you may want to model just a single room to get the hang of it.
-CVE's first room was a NMSU's Programming Languages, Environments, and Automated Software Engineering Lab, located in Science Hall Room 167, a 12'x20' room (ceiling approximately 9' high) with a whiteboard, 4-5 workstations, and a printer.
-This demo went through many revisions before giving way to a department-wide demo.
+CVE's first room was NMSU's Programming Languages, Environments, and Automated Software Engineering Lab, located in Science Hall Room 167, a 12'x20' room (ceiling approximately 9' high) with a whiteboard, 4-5 workstations, and a printer.
+This demo went through many revisions before expanding to a department-wide demo.

 What's in a Name?

 CVE has gone through a few names, it was once "nsh", standing for "New Science Hall", or perhaps "new shell", since the collaborative virtual environment we are building will eventually constitute an entire working environment.
-Then it was Unicron, playing on its underlying implementation language.
+Then it was Unicron, playing on the name of its underlying implementation language (Unicon).
 For awhile we wanted to call it VIEW.
 But ultimately these other names either are other folks' properties or don't fit us perfectly.
 CVE is a generic term for collaborative virtual environment and we do not claim it for ourselves, but it was available on source forge and is a good fit, so we took it.